 Reflecting on his experiences, Phillips said that construction and the military really have many parallels.
 For both, every day brings a new challenge and opportunity, but most importantly, you need your team to do the job.

-Originally from Savannah, Georgia, Phillips now lives in Charleston, South Carolina, working on the Medical University of South Carolina’s new Shawn Jenkins Children’s Hospital and Pearl Tourville Women’s Pavilion.
+Originally from Savannah, Georgia, Phillips now lives in Brunswick, Georgia, working on a hospital addition.
 In his leisure time, Phillips enjoys spending time with his family and watching his grandchildren play football.